adriangb/di/docs/wiring.md

 Wiring is the act of "connecting" together dependencies.

-In `di`, wiring is handled by the `Dependant` API.
+In `di`, wiring is handled by the `Dependent` API.
-The general idea is that `Container` accepts a `Dependant` and then asks it for it's sub-dependencies.
+The general idea is that `Container` accepts a `Dependent` and then asks it for it's sub-dependencies.
-These sub-dependencies are themselves `Dependant`s, and so the `Container` keeps asking them for _their_ sub-dependenices until there are none.
+These sub-dependencies are themselves `Dependent`s, and so the `Container` keeps asking them for _their_ sub-dependenices until there are none.

-But how does `Dependant` know what it's dependencies are?
+But how does `Dependent` know what it's dependencies are?
-Every `Dependant` has a `call` attribute which is a callable (a class, a function, etc.) that which can be introspected (usually with `inpsect.signature`) to find it's parameters.
+Every `Dependent` has a `call` attribute which is a callable (a class, a function, etc.) that which can be introspected (usually with `inpsect.signature`) to find it's parameters.
-The from these parameters the `Dependant` determine's what it's dependencies are.
+The from these parameters the `Dependent` determine's what it's dependencies are.
-But how do we go from a parameter `param: Foo` to a `Dependant`?
+But how do we go from a parameter `param: Foo` to a `Dependent`?
 There are actually several different mechanisms available:

 ## Autowiring